 The alarm values can be set in either Standby or Run.
-To set the Lo and Hi patient temperature alarms:
+To set the patient temperature alarms:

 - 1. Press the Menu/Enter knob.
 The Main menu appears. - 2.
 Select Settings and press the Menu/Enter knob. - 3.
 Select Hi/Lo Alarms. - 4.
+From the Hi/Lo Alarms menu: - To set the Lo alarm value: - a.
+Select Lo Alarm.
 The Lo alarm value appears.
-Turn the knob until the desired value is displayed and press the knob. - 5.
-The Hi alarm value appears.
-Turn the knob until the desired value is displayed and press the knob.